Illuminations on the Lectionary readings for May 17, 2026 (Easter 7A)

 Gospel: John 17:1-11

-John’s account of Jesus’ farewell conversation at the Last Supper now reaches its conclusion.
-In the preceding verses Jesus had promised the disciples, “Ask and you will receive.”
-Then he told them that he must soon leave this world and return to the father.
-Now in these final verses Jesus turns from his friends at the table and addresses God directly in prayer: He declares that the hour of his death has come.
-He prays for the disciples, praising them for their faith and trust, and asking God to protect them, to keep them united with each other and with God, and to give them the eternal life that comes through relationship with God in Jesus’ name.
+In Sunday’s Gospel we hear a third and final excerpt from John’s account of Jesus’s farewell conversation with the apostles at the Last Supper.
+In the preceding verses we have heard Jesus tell the disciples, “Ask and you will receive;” warn them that he must soon leave this world and return to the Father; and promise that God will send an Advocate to be with them and help them – a promise that would be fulfilled on the first Pentecost.
+Then Jesus addresses God directly in prayer.
+He declares that the hour of his death has come.
+He prays for the disciples, praising them for their faith and trust, He asks God to protect them, to keep them united with each other and with God, and to give them the eternal life that comes through relationship with God in Jesus’s name.